CLARIAH/wp6-missieven/README.md

 # Status

+*   2022-05-04 version 1.0: Additional volumes: Volume 14, bands (i) and (ii) have been added.
+    The earlier corrections by Sophie have not been reapplied, but the conversion has been improved so that they are not needed anymore.
 *   2022-04-11 Additional volumes: Volume 14, bands (i) and (ii) are in the process of being converted from textual pdf to Text-Fabric.
 Most structure has been recognized, but no TF has been generated yet.
 *   2021-07-22 Additional data corrections: letters that have no page break elements were